5 learning hacks to learn Italian smarter and efficiently

 Nobody is too busy; it is just a matter of priorities.

-Mastering Italian means that you need to cover all areas of Italian language learning, for instance:
+Mastering Italian means covering all areas of Italian language learning, for instance:

 - Learning Italian vocabulary